NVIDIA/DALI/docs/supported_ops.rst

 The expressions that are used will be incorporated into the pipeline without needing to explicitly instantiate operators and will describe the element-wise operations on Tensors.

-At least one of the inputs must be a TensorList input that is returned by other DALI operators.
+At least one of the inputs to the arithmetic expression must be returned by other DALI operator - that is a value of :class:`nvidia.dali.pipeline.DataNode` representing a batch of tensors.
 The other input can be :meth:`nvidia.dali.types.Constant` or regular Python value of type ``bool``, ``int``, or ``float``.
 As the operations performed are element-wise, the shapes of all operands must match.

 .. note::
     If one of the operands is a batch of Tensors that represent scalars, the scalar values are *broadcasted* to the other operand.

 For details and examples see :doc:`expressions tutorials <examples/general/expressions/index>`.

 Supported arithmetic operations
 -------------------------------